-To submit a proposal or letter of inquiry please use our online system via these links:
+To submit a proposal or letter of inquiry please use our online portal with the following steps:

-Proposals and letters of inquiry also may be submitted by email to email@example.com or by postal service to the address below.
+If applicants are unable to access the online grants system, proposals and letters of inquiry may be submitted by email to firstname.lastname@example.org or by postal service to the address below, however, the process may take longer.

 Ms. Unmi Song